Cleaning & Organizing Pest Control Spider & Insect Control

 The Spruce / Candace Madonna

-Termites can cause damage to homes quicker than carpenter ants can, creating significant damage within two to four years.
+Termites cause damage to homes faster than carpenter ants, creating significant damage within two to four years.
 Damage from carpenter ants can take a number of years and is usually easier to detect as these ants hang around areas where there is moisture and can be seen scurrying around.

 carpenter ants: camponotus laevigatus impact on wood san f rancisco, ca, usa